 22. Beats 1 radio schedule

-The lineup changes over time, so it's worth checking in to see if your favourite artist suddenly pops up.
+Head to the Beats 1 tumblr page to find the lineup for the month - this changes periodically, so it's worth checking in to see if your favourite artist suddenly pops up (or goes away).

 23. Beats 1 on repeat